FAQs and General Information

 Google Cloud Segment

-- Google Cloud includes Google’s infrastructure and platform services, collaboration tools, and other services for enterprise customers.
+- Google Cloud includes infrastructure and platform services, collaboration tools, and other services for enterprise customers.
+These services provide access to solutions such as cybersecurity, databases, analytics, and AI offerings including our AI infrastructure and Generative AI Solutions.

-- Google Cloud generates revenues primarily from fees received for Google Cloud Platform (“GCP”) services, Google Workspace (formerly known as G Suite) communication and collaboration tools, and other enterprise services.
+- Google Cloud generates revenues primarily from consumption-based fees and subscriptions received for Google Cloud Platform (“GCP”) services, Google Workspace communication and collaboration tools, and other enterprise services.

 Other Bets Segment